SAP/fundamental/docs/pages/layouts/shell-layout.md

 summary:
 ---

-Shell layout containers are used to construct the master template and application containers, providing structure to your application.
+Shell layout containers are used to construct the main template and application containers, providing structure to your application.
 The structure is divided into two layout components — `shell` and `app`.

 - The `shell` layer is only for high-level containers: global header, app content, global footer and full-page overlay.
 - The `app` layer is for application-level containers: sidebar and page content.